bbauska/W3Cx-5of5/README.md

   style="width:65%"
   title=""
   alt="." />

-And you can also indicate if it&apos;s going to be streamed or loaded and decoded in memory for fast access.
+<p>And you can also indicate if it&apos;s going to be streamed or loaded and
+decoded in memory for fast access.
 You can indicate if it&apos;s gonna loop, start again at the end.
-You can indicate the volume&#133;; and it will do everything for you.
+You can indicate the volume...; and it will do everything for you.
 You can indicate background music with "buffer: true", "loop: true".
 This is a background music will be looped in the background.
-How do you load all these assets?
+How do you load all these assets?</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 432.
 (385) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">